 The ryokan meals were out of this world.
 After our evening onsen we went to a private dining room.
 Dinner was nine courses.
-Each one preceded by the chef coming out to explain each dish and its accompanying sauces.
-Every one beautifully presented and delicious.
+Each one preceded by the chef coming out to explain the contents of each dish and its accompanying sauces.
+Every one was beautifully presented and delicious.
 Accompanied by glasses of local beer and the odd glass of saki.
 It was a feast.

 After our late-night onsen we retired to our room.
 It was one large room which had been partitioned into three separate sections for sleeping.
 Laid out on the tatami mats were downy futons.
 Unbelievably comfortable and warm.

 After our morning onsen it was time to eat again.
 Another feast.
 A seven course breakfast with each course as delicious as the other.
 But after the dinner the night before it was a challenge to get through this meal.